-As a result of the volatility of natural gas and electricity prices, the Group has developed an active hedging strategy to fix a significant proportion of its energy costs through contractual arrangements directly with our suppliers.
-The Group policy is to purchase natural gas and electricity by entering into forward fixed price arrangements with suppliers for the majority of our anticipated requirements for the year ahead and for further diminishing portions of our anticipated requirements for subsequent years.
-Such contracts are used exclusively to obtain delivery of our anticipated energy supplies.
+Energy price has been exposed to increased volatility in recent years.
+Where energy pass through provisions in our contracts do not exist, the Group's policy is to purchase natural gas and electricity by entering into forward price fixing arrangements with suppliers for the majority of the anticipated requirements for the year ahead.
+Such contracts are used exclusively to obtain delivery of the Group's anticipated energy supplies.
 The Group does not trade nor look to profit from such activities.
 The Group avails of the own use exemption and, therefore, these contracts are treated as executory contracts.
-The Group typically builds up these contractual positions in tranches of approximately 10% of the anticipated volumes.
 Any natural gas and electricity which is not purchased under forward fixed price arrangements is purchased under index tracking contracts or at spot prices.
 Where entering forward fixed price arrangements with suppliers is not practical, the Group may use derivative contracts with counterparty banks to cover the risk.